SUV in deadly Southern California crash came through hole in border fence: Border Patrol

 The crash occurred around 6:15 a.m. under a clear, sunny sky at an intersection just outside Holtville, about 11 miles (18 kilometers) north of the border.
 Authorities said the tractor-trailer was heading north on a highway when the SUV pulled in front of it from a road with a stop sign.

-A California Highway Patrol report said the SUV entered an intersection directly in front of the big rig, which hit the left side of the SUV.
-Both vehicles came to a halt on a dirt shoulder.

 It's not clear if the SUV ran a stop sign or had stopped before entering the highway.
-Speeds also weren't yet known.
+How fast both vehicle were going also wasn't yet known.

-The speed limit for tractor-trailers on the highway is 55 mph (89 kph), according to California Highway Patrol Officer Jake Sanchez.
-The other road also has a 55 mph speed limit.

 A 1997 Ford Expedition can carry a maximum payload of 2,000 pounds.
 If it had 25 people inside, that would easily exceed the payload limit, taxing the brakes and making it tougher to steer the vehicle, said Frank Borris, former head of the National Highway Traffic Safety Administration's Office of Defects Investigation.